US ramping up Covid-19 genome sequencing to track variants, CDC director says - KRDO

 About 62,000 New York City middle school students who opted for in-person learning will be returning to the classroom February 25, according Department of Education Deputy Press Secretary Danielle Filson.
 Teachers and staff will return the day before to prepare.

-Those teachers returning to the classroom are being prioritized for vaccine access at city hubs from February 12 to 21 and over midwinter recess, NYC Department of Education Chancellor Richard Carranza said.
+Those teachers returning to the classroom are being prioritized for vaccine access at city hubs from February 12 to 21 and over midwinter recess, the city’s Department of Education Chancellor Richard Carranza said.

 Comments